nikhil-kadivar/rbc-sickling-dynamics/README.md

 ---

-After creating python environment as suggested in installation step.
-You can use command line argument to run with default settings is shown below:
+After creating python environment as suggested in installation step, use command line argument to run with default settings is shown below: